 The following questions were answered by CSEA staff experts.
-If you don’t see the answer to your question or you need further assistance, contact your CSEA job steward, labor relations representative or submit your question online with CSEA’s Virtual Labor Relations Representative feature.
+If you don’t see the answer to your question or you need further assistance, contact your CSEA job steward or labor relations representative.

 Question: I am a 5-year, 3.5-hour paraeducator and my position is being eliminated.
 How is seniority calculated?